tailcallhq/tailcallhq.github.io/docs/directives/index.md

 ---
 title: "Directives"
-description: "A list of all the custom operators supported by Tailcall."
+description: "A list of all the custom directives supported by Tailcall."
 ---

-Tailcall DSL builds on your existing GraphQL knowledge by allowing the addition of some custom operators.
-These operators provide powerful compile time guarantees to ensure your API composition is tight and robust.
-The system automatically generates highly optimized resolver logic for your types using the operator information.
+Tailcall DSL builds on your existing GraphQL knowledge by allowing the addition of some custom directives.
+These directives provide powerful compile time guarantees to ensure your API composition is tight and robust.
+Tailcall automatically generates highly optimized resolver logic for your types using the information in the directives.

-Here is a list of all the custom operators supported by Tailcall:
+Here is a list of all the custom directives supported by Tailcall:

 Certainly!
-Here's the table with hyperlinks added back to the operator names:
+Here's the table with hyperlinks added back to the directive names:

 <!-- SORT OPERATOR BY NAME -->